Nano-bubbles

 Driving forces for chirality propagation in assemblies

-With LD simulations, we developed a simple model system that can fully characterize the thermodynamic forces that drive chiral assembly behaviours in membranes formed by small rod-like colloids under a broad range of particle shapes and interactions.
+We developed a simple model system that can fully characterize the thermodynamic forces that drive chiral assembly behaviours in membranes formed by small rod-like colloids

 Nanoscale 2022, 14, 16837–16844.